Skip to content

 return False

-# Compile regex pattern
+# Compile regex expression

 if self.table_name.startswith("^") or self.table_name.endswith("$"):

-# Already a regex pattern
+# Already a regex expression

-pattern = re.compile(self.table_name)
+compiled_regex = re.compile(self.table_name)

 else:

-# Exact match pattern
+# Exact match expression

-pattern = re.compile(f"^{re.escape(self.table_name)}$")
+compiled_regex = re.compile(f"^{re.escape(self.table_name)}$")

 # Check if resource_identifier matches

-if pattern.match(resource_identifier):
+if compiled_regex.match(resource_identifier):

 return True